-There are quite a few different exercises you can do for a bigger and stronger chest.
+There are quite a few different exercises you can do to get a bigger and stronger chest.
 If your goal is to build your upper body, I'm sure you've tried a lot of them out as well!

 Now, of the chest exercises out there, bench presses tend to be the most popular.
 By this, I'm talking about exercises like dumbbell or barbell bench presses.